FLIR Hadron 640R Support on VOXL 2 and VOXL 2 Mini

 Supported Resolutions and Modes

-- the camera pipeline picks the best mode based on the requested resolution and fps
+640x512resolution. - The OV64B currently supports the RAW modes below; the camera pipeline picks the best mode for the requested resolution and FPS.

 Images and Diagrams